It’s a park. It’s a beach. It’s a campground. It’s all of the above and much more.

 Back at the campground, the family can ride bikes around the paved roads, play games, go on easy hikes around the camp (Butterfly Trail), play soccer, climb trees and pilot remote control cars.
-During the summer, park staff conduct campfire programs, junior ranger programs and interpretive hikes.
+During the summer, park staff conducts campfire programs, junior ranger programs, and interpretive hikes.

 Tip: If you did not bring your bikes with you, you can rent from the “San Clemente Cyclery” at 2801 S. El Camino Real, San Clemente, CA 92672 - (949) 492-8890.

-Please remember that quite time is from 10 PM to 6 AM.
+Please remember that quiet time is from 10 PM to 6 AM.
 Some camper, especially the young ones will be asleep by 10 PM.
-So avoid any source of noise.
-Rangers will enforce this rule.
+So avoid any source of the noise.
+The rangers will enforce this rule.

-For more information, see the office website at www.parks.ca.gov.
+For more information, see the official website at www.parks.ca.gov.